-- Israel’s Restoration: God will bring the nation Israel back to their own land (Ezek 37.21), not for their sake, but for the sake of His holy name (Ezek 36.16-24).
-It will be like a “marriage restoration”, and Israel will be brought to Zion (Hos 2.14-16 Jer 3.14)
+- Israel’s Restoration: God will bring the people of Israel back to their own land (Ezek 37.21), not for their sake, but for the sake of His holy name (Ezek 36.16-24).
+It will be like a “marriage restoration”, and Israel will be brought to Zion (Hos 2.14-16, Jer 3.14)

 - Israel a Sign: Israel then becomes “a banner (signal, flag) for the nations” (Isa 11.12).
 Israel’s return will be evident to all and nations will recognize the hand of the God of Israel (Ezek 36.23)